(Click here for CACRC’s Newsletter.)

 The CACRC is a nonprofit organization committed to both e-scrap reduction by decreasing the stream to landfills and to providing refurbished computers and equipment to schools, nonprofits, and low income families.
 The organization accomplishes this by electronic refurbishment and recycling-including collection, sorting, dismantling, refurbishing, data wiping , sales, and donations.

-CACRC RECEIVED R2 INTERNATIONAL RECYCLING CERTIFICATION
+CACRC RECEIVED RIOS and R2 INTERNATIONAL RECYCLING CERTIFICATION

 As an e-scrap refurbisher and recycler, the CACRC is dedicated to the safe management and environmentally-conscious recycling of e-scrap.
-We've made it our mission to push for the highest standards, and have attained this with recent certification through international standards set by the Responsible Recycling Practices program.
+It is our mission to push for accreditation at the highest standards, and we have accomplished and maintained this with an annual certification of international standards set by the Responsible Recycling(R2) Practices program.

-R2 Website: www.r2solutions.org
+R2 Website: http://www.sustainableelectronics.org/

 EPA Website, “Certification Programs for Electronic Recyclers”: http://www.epa.gov/wastes/conserve/ materials/ecycling/certification.htm

 AFTRR Website: https://www.aftrr.org/

 Due to increased cost associated with responsible recycling, note the following fee updates: